StartPolymer/progressive-web-app-template/README.md

 - **Re-engageable** - Make re-engagement easy through features like Push Notifications.
 - **Installable** - Allow users to “keep” apps they find most useful on their Home Screen without the hassle of an app store.
 - **Linkable** - Easily share via URL and not require complex installation.
+- **[Building for Billions](https://developers.google.com/web/billions/)** - Deliver the best performance across a range of connections, data plans, and devices.

 ## Demo